Visit Haute-Savoie in 7 days

 Lunch break

-• To avoid crowded restaurants, consider bringing a picnic or sandwich to enjoy facing Mont Blanc: the parks and banks of the Arve river are perfect for that.
+• To avoid crowded restaurants, consider bringing a picnic or sandwich to enjoy facing Mont-Blanc: parks and the Arve riverside are perfect for that.

-• Otherwise, try a gourmet break at the Crèmerie du Glacier (towards the Bois), or at Cool Cats (downtown), for a quick and tasty lunch.
+• Otherwise, try a gourmet break at Crèmerie du Glacier (near Bois), or at Cool Cats (downtown), for quick and tasty lunch.

 Parking and transport

 • Parking in the center is paid and often full in the afternoon.
-Prefer the Grépon parking lot, spacious, close to the cable car, and connected to the center by a free shuttle.
+Prefer the Grépon parking lot, large, near the cable car, and connected to the center by a free shuttle.

-• The Mont-Blanc Express train and free valley shuttles (Mulet) allow easy movement without a car.
+• The Mont-Blanc Express train and free valley shuttles (Mulet) make it easy to get around without a car.

 Check the weather

-• Always check the mountain weather at chamonix.com or at the Tourist Office: in the mountains, the sky can change quickly.
+• Always check the weather at altitude on chamonix.com or at the Tourist Office: in the mountains, the sky can change quickly.

 • Even in summer, it can be 0°C at the summit of Aiguille du Midi: bring fleece, windbreaker, and sunglasses.